raymondj80/AI-Class-Scheduler/README.md

 ## Running the tests

-There are SchedulerRunner.py file to run the Scheduler For the CSP Scheduler (Approach 1)
+There are SchedulerRunner.py files to run the Scheduler /

+For the CSP Scheduler (Approach 1)
 ```
 python SchedulerRunnner.py